 Whether you’re looking for Lake Lure Dirty Dancing filming spots, the best Lake Lure restaurants, Lake Lure hotels to stay in, or just a list of things to do in Lake Lure NC, you’ve come to the right place!
 We’ve got all of that and more like when to book rooms at the Lake Lure Inn, which Lake Lure Beach is best, and which Lake Lure things to do are good for kids or just adults!

 Thanks to the Rutherford County Tourism Board for hosting me for this trip.
 While lodging, meals, and activities were provided complimentary for this trip, all opinions are 100% honest and my own.
-This post also contains affiliate links.
-If you purchase something via these links, I may receive a small commission at no additional cost to you.

 Where is Lake Lure NC?